Secondary school place offers

 What happens if a place becomes available at my preferred school?

-Any places that become available after National Offer Day (1 March 2023), or places still remaining on National Offer Day, will be reallocated on a monthly basis within the additional rounds of reallocation taking place between April and July 2023.
+Any places that become available after National Offer Day (3 March 2025), or places still remaining on National Offer Day, will be reallocated within the additional rounds of reallocation taking place between April and July 2025.

 Parents of children who are successful in gaining a place during these rounds of reallocation will be notified in writing at the end of each round.
 Parents do not need to contact us.